DHTMLX/gantt-docs/data/desktop/styling_guide.md

 Read the related section of the desktop/colouring_tasks.md#specifyingstyleinthepropertiesofataskobject article to get the details.

-###Setting the color and text of a task bar via the lightbox
+###Setting the background color and text color of task bars via the lightbox

 You can define a set of predefined colors and specify them as options in the lightbox configuration.